churc/MajorStudio1/index.md

 ### Narrative investigation of who has made the artworks in the collection by gender, the top collected artists by gender, what medium the artworks are, and the relation between medium and gender.

 ### [Visualizations](https://churc.github.io/MajorStudio1/Interactive/genderObj/)
-### Begin with two visualizations from the Gender at The Met project and then explore connections between medium and gender in the collection:
+### Two visualizations from the Gender at The Met project are included here and then connections between medium and gender in the collection are explored:
 ### 1)   Using total numbers, wrapped bar visualization, 1 pixel represents 2 artworks: Gender
 ### 2)   For a timeline, visualization years 1850-2017 (14,284 artworks):  What year were these artworks made?
 ### 3)   Using the classification column identifying 105 mediums, vertical bar visualization of medium by gender: What medium are being collected by gender?